bhandari-nitin/Jarvis/README.md

         - **I need** Jarvis to have additonal facility to get doctors based on location as well as speciality **(what)so that** I can get results filterd on locaiton and speciality **(why)**

    5. **Prioritize expectations from the chatbot**
-        * Since this is a functional demo and we are just asking Jarvis one special task, from a customer point of view, I would expect Jarvis to provide the status of the flight whenever asked.
+        * Since this is a functional demo and we are just asking Jarvis one special task, from a customer point of view, I would expect Jarvis to get the details of the doctor practices near the location I provide.

    6. **Design a Conversational Design Flow**
         * Chatbots needs to plan their dialog use cases in advance to engage with the user and do not get lost in the conversation.
 The most important feature is to create a **personality** of the chatbot that is consistent throughout the engagement.
 Conversational flow is a dialog tree sure every user request is covered by some part of the bot’s logics.